gabicavalcante/flask-secret-santa/README.md

 # flask secret santa

-This is a simple python bot to to draw names and send a text message to the participants.
+This is a simple python bot to to secretsanta names and send a text message to the participants.

 ### python code formartter